friendswithbenny/fwb-snax/README.md

 * SimpleContentHandler provides simplified methods for null namespace, attributes, and content, interchangeably.
 * SmartContentHandler provides further-simplified methods to add attributes and close tags, at the expense of keeping stateful information such as a stack of open elements and their attributes.

+## other

+In addition to the simplified SNAX API and bridge-implementation, this project contains other more general utilities for processing XML in Java, such as default implementations of some of the more arcane interfaces (like Error Handlers and Listeners), and a few design patterns such as Delegate implementations and algebraic (Guava) adapters.